JungleDruid/BG3LocalizationMerger/README.md

 - **Reference Language Pack**: Select the second language pack.
   - Example: `[BG3 Game Folder]/Data/Localization/ChineseTraditional/ChineseTraditional.pak`.
 - **Export File Path**: Specify the location to save the merged language pack.
-  - It's recommended to place it in the `[BG3 Game Folder]/Data` directory to ensure it overrides the original language packs.
+  - Use the same file name as the current language pack of the game and put it in a temporary folder.
-  - Example: `[BG3 Game Folder]/Data/MergedLocalization.pak`.
+  - Example: `D:\Temp\ChineseTraditional.pak`
 - Toggle the categories you wish to merge.

 ### 3. Start Merging
 - Click **Merge** and wait for the process to complete.
   - If you're merging unconditionally, click **Merge Everything** instead.

+### 4. Replace the Language Pack File
+- Replace the current language pack file of the game with the exported file.
+E.g. `[BG3 Game Folder]/Data/Localization/ChineseTraditional/ChineseTraditional.pak`

-### 4. Launch the Game and Review the Results
+### 5. Launch the Game and Review the Results

 That's it!
 If you encounter any issues or have any suggestions, please consider [checking for existing issues](/../../issues) or [opening a new issue](/../../issues/new).

 ## Updating

-To ensure the language pack stays up-to-date, follow these steps whenever a new patch is released:
+To ensure the language pack stays up-to-date, redo the [all the steps](#usage) whenever a new patch is released.

-1. [Unpack and decompress](#1-unpack-the-official-packages) new latest patch file (Patch*.pak).
-2. Overwrite the previous merged pack by [merging again](#3-start-merging)

 ## Screenshots